Apaezmx/Concorde/README.md

 #### Build from scratch

+To build the project from scratch clone the repo please first install boost (`brew install boost` on MacOs).
+Then you need to cp the googletest directory:
+`cp -r googletest-master googletest`

+Then initialize git submodules and update them:
+`git submodule init`
+`git submodule update`

+finally build the project

+`make`

+Optionally you can rebuild the buildsystem using cmake:
+`cmake .`

-To build the project from scratch clone the repo and run make.
-This will generate libconcorde.so which you can use when linking your code.
+.This should generate libconcorde.so which you can use when linking your code.

 ## Built With